 Mr. Melbinger is the author of two books: Executive Compensation (Commerce Clearing House, 2004) and the ABA’s Compliance Guide to Employee Benefit Trusts (American Bankers Association, 1997).

 He also has written many articles on executive compensation and employee benefits topics.
 He also is a contributing editor of CompensationStandards.com, for which he writes the popular “Executive Compensation Blog,” and serves on the editorial board of Practical Tax Strategies and on the editorial advisory board of Total Reward Strategies.
+Mr. Melbinger is also a co-editor of The Corporate Executive.

 Mr. Melbinger is frequently quoted in The New York Times, The Wall Street Journal, and other national publications.
 He has appeared as a guest on the Jim Lehrer NewsHour, the Fox Business Network, and other nationally broadcast television programs.